Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Introduction

 Quantitative objectives in graph-based games (and their combination with qualitative ones) have a rich history.
 Among the most prominent examples are mean-payoff parity games~\cite{DBLP:conf/lics/ChatterjeeHJ05} and energy parity games~\cite{DBLP:journals/tcs/ChatterjeeD12}.
 The former type of game combines a parity winning condition (as the canonical representation for $\omega$-regular properties) with a real-valued payout whose mean is to be maximized, while the latter type seeks to satisfy an $\omega$-regular winning condition with the quantitative requirement that the level of energy during a play must remain positive.
 However, to the best of our knowledge, research in this field has focused on worst-case analyses with antagonistic environments.

-Our notion of (strongly) adaptive strategies relies on central concepts introduced in the logic $\rLTL$~\cite{DBLP:conf/csl/TabuadaN16}, a robust, many-valued extension of Linear Temporal Logic~\cite{LTL}.
+Our notion of (strongly) adaptive strategies relies on central concepts introduced in the logic $\rLTL$~\cite{DBLP:conf/csl/TabuadaN16}, a robust, many-valued extension of LTL.
 One of $\rLTL$'s key features is its syntactic similarity to LTL, which allows for a seamless and transparent transition from specifications expressed in LTL to specifications expressed in $\rLTL$.
-Moreover, it is worth mentioning that rLTL has spawned numerous follow-up works, including $\rLTL$ model checking~\cite{DBLP:conf/hybrid/AnevlavisNPT19,DBLP:conf/cdc/AnevlavisPNT18,DBLP:journals/tocl/AnevlavisPNT22}, $\rLTL$ runtime monitoring~\cite{DBLP:conf/hybrid/MascleNSTW020}, and robust extensions of prompt LTL and Linear Dynamic Logic~\cite{DBLP:journals/corr/abs-1909-08538,NEIDER2021104810}.
+Moreover, it is worth mentioning that rLTL has spawned numerous follow-up works, including $\rLTL$ model checking~\cite{DBLP:conf/hybrid/AnevlavisNPT19,DBLP:conf/cdc/AnevlavisPNT18,DBLP:journals/tocl/AnevlavisPNT22}, $\rLTL$ runtime monitoring~\cite{DBLP:conf/hybrid/MascleNSTW020}, and robust extensions of prompt LTL and Linear Dynamic Logic~\cite{NEIDER2021104810}, as well as CTL~\cite{NRZ22}.

 Finally, let us highlight that preliminary results on adaptive strategies have been presented as a poster at the 24th ACM International Conference on Hybrid Systems: Computation and Control~\cite{DBLP:conf/hybrid/NayakN021}.